InsightsInsight - Employment & HR - POSTED: December 8 2020

 My advice to employers would be to consider how you might be able to motivate your team at this difficult time.
 Many employers already have benefits programmes for staff that have access to fitness resources or support for mental health.
 Now is a great opportunity for you to remind your staff of these.

-Alongside my colleague Louise Brenlund, I recently presented at a webinar in partnership with Kent CIPD focussing on mental health in the workplace.
+Some of our colleagues, recently presented at a webinar in partnership with Kent CIPD focussing on mental health in the workplace.

 This content is correct at time of publication